 Recognition of Your Core Strengths

-It’s difficult - especially in healthcare - that government initiatives, changes in coding, etc., can make things unwieldy.
+It’s difficult - especially in healthcare - that government initiatives, changes in medical coding, etc., can make things unwieldy.

 Issues in Cash Flow